Virtual Private Networking

 Note: The AnyConnect VPN will sunset Spring 2020, and will be replaced with GlobalProtect.

 To get the VPN software, you must be a K-State student or employee with an active K-State eID and have an internet connection.
 See Install and Connect to the GlobalProtect VPN in Windows or Install and Connect to the GlobalProtect VPN on a Mac for information about downloading and connecting to the VPN.

 Why should I use the VPN?

 By using K-State's VPN service, you assure that the data you transmit or receive will be secure between your computer and K-State.
-While your password is encrypted using SSL, traffic between the VPN and the computer you are communicating with will not be encrypted unless you are using SSL-enabled applications.
+While your password is encrypted using SSL, traffic between the VPN firewall and the computer you are communicating with will not be encrypted unless you are using SSL-enabled applications.
 The VPN provides security by encrypting and decrypting data that passes through the VPN.

-3rd-party vendor VPN profile
+Third-party vendor VPN profile

 A dedicated VPN group for third-party vendors is available that allows connection to systems only accessible on-campus due to existing local address space or protection by firewalls.
 Each individual that needs access to this VPN group must register for an eID.
 The K-State employee sponsoring their access must complete the special access eID form.